Liam-Cassidy/BMCS_CFD_Opt/README.md

 In order to excecute the software, following the installation step, the user should navigate to the directory where the package input file included; this will be where the package is installed, for example, enter on the command line:

-Once the user reaches the working directory of the package, the user should edit the input file his should /StoveOpt/inputFiles/ directory.
-Within the directory, the user should edit the input.yaml file to include the path and filename of the input stove geometry.
-For example:
-geometry_file_directory: C:\Users\Lee\Anaconda3\Lib\site-packages\StoveOpt\stovegeom
-geometry_file_name: Stove_Geometry.xlsx
+LIAM ENTER IN THE FIRST STEP TO RUN (I NAVIGATE TO A SPECIFIC FOLDER?)

-Next, the package can be excecuted as a module by entering the following command into the command line:
+Next, the package can be excecuted as a module by entering the following command into the command line (LIAM THERE ARE MORE ARGUMENTS THAN THESE):
 ```
 > python -m BMCS_CFD_Opt -i [input file path]
 ```